 Denver Metro Counseling recommends initially coming in once a week to build a relationship with your therapist, become familiar with how therapy works, and to make progress toward your goals and needs.

-Denver Metro Counseling rates vary based on therapist, session type, and other services provided.* You will be provided with a clear outline of costs based on your therapist and treatment needs.
+Denver Metro Counseling rates vary based on therapist, session type, and other services provided.* You will be provided with a clear outline of costs based on your therapist and treatment needs in your initial phone consultation with our intake coordinator and reviewed with your chosen therapist.

 Mental health costs are approved for Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) use and DMC does accept payment in this form.